 7 Tips for a Stress-Free Back to School

-Learn how to get organized, reduce stress, and set yourself and your students up for a successful post-pandemic back to school.
+Learn how to get organized, reduce stress, and set yourself and your kids or students up for a successful, joyful back to school.

 1. Plan a week ahead.

 Professor Nora Alva, Ph.D., recommends using a lesson planner to help you plan the upcoming week every Sunday.
 Planning ahead with an organization tool designed for educators, tutors, and homeschooling parents will help keep you organized, reduce stress for you and your students, and give everyone a better handle on what the week has in store.